TheresaLui/SelfHelpContent_v2/articles/microsoft.dbformysql/diagnoseandsolve-microsoftdbformysql-servers-databases.md

         {
             "id": "Tools_for_Azure_Database_for_MySQL",
-            "title": "Tools for Azure Database for MySQL", "description": "Tools for Azure Database for MySQL", "category": "",
+            "title": "Tools for Azure Database for MySQL", "description": "What tools are available for Azure Database for MySQL?", "category": "Migration",
             "searchTags": "",
             "supportTopicId": "32628375",
             "commonSolutionArticleId": "a8452810-5ba5-4f8f-ae01-9c3e7fe7176d"